clhenrick/clhenrick.io/content/about/accessibility.md

 - Ensuring that the site is keyboard navigable and usable by non-mouse users
 - Performing regular accessibility auditing using the [WAVE accessibility browser extension](https://wave.webaim.org/)
 - Manual accessibility testing with the following screen reader software:
-  - VoiceOver on MacOS
+  - VoiceOver with Safari on MacOS
-  - VoiceOver on iOS
+  - VoiceOver with Safari on iOS
+  - NVDA with Firefox on Windows
-  - *TODO: NVDA, JAWS on Windows*
+  - JAWS with Chrome on Windows

 ## Known Limitations

 Unintentional gaps in access may still exist in parts of this site.
-Like many others who design and build stuff for the web, I began my journey into learning web design and development being largely ignorant of the importance of web accessiblity and how not addressing it in the design and development processes results in barriers to access for people with disabilities.
+Like many others who design and build for the web, I began my journey into learning web design and development being largely ignorant of the importance of web accessibility, and how not addressing it in the web design and development processes results in barriers to access for people with disabilities.
 When this site was first created in 2015, accessibility was not prioritized or well thought out.
-Since then during my career as a web developer and design engineer I've become more knowledgable of accessibility and inclusion in regards to the web and digital technology.
-I now consider it a priority and guiding principle in my work.
-This was a motivating factor for me when redesigning and refactoring this site in mid 2024.
+Since then and during my career as a web developer and design engineer I've become more knowledgable of accessibility and inclusion in regards to the web and digital technology.
+I now consider accessibility and inclusive design a priority and guiding principle in my work.
+This was a motivating factor for me when [redesigning and refactoring this site in mid 2024](/blog/eleventy-migration-and-redesign/).
 Despite this endeavor, there were some accessibility issues leftover from the original site that I did not have time to immediately address.

 Known gaps in accessibility in this site which I plan on remediating are as follows:

-- The top level sitewide navigation can be improved in terms of its sub-navigation usability on desktop devices.
+- The top level site wide navigation can be improved in terms of its sub-navigation usability on desktop devices.

 - Animated GIFs that autoplay exist in some blog posts.
 I plan on replacing these with videos that will not autoplay as well as to reduce their file size.

 - Some images have missing or sub-par alternative text, particularly in the portfolio project pages and some blog post pages.
 I plan on improving existing sub-par and addressing missing alt text in all images over time.

+- Code blocks in blog posts have low contrast text.
+I plan on updating the theme used to style code blocks in order to improve their color contrast.

 ## Legacy Browser Support